 In 2017, Felicia was chosen by the National Safety Council (NSC) to participate in their "Prescribed to Death" national campaign that highlights the dangers of over prescribing opioids.
 Click here to see the powerful 3 minute video that features her.

 Only two years after the foundation was formed, LTM was a proud recipient of the 2014 Drug Free Hero Award.
 The Award was presented by The Foundation for a Drug Free World, a nonprofit public benefit corporation that empowers youth and adults with factual information about drugs so they can make informed decisions and live drug free.
 This was the first year the nonprofit awarded Drug-Free Hero Awards.
 The award was accepted by Louie's Mom, Felicia Miceli who said; “I know my son would be very proud of what the organization created in his memory has accomplished.”

 In 2015, LTM was recognized for Community Service and Leadership by the Dream Center for Recovery, a comprehensive rehabilitation treatment center.

-To help us expand our efforts to eliminate addiction through awareness, education and support, please make a donation to LTM today.
-LTM is a registered 501(c)(3) and we use every dollar to carry on Louie’s passion of protecting others and the fight against addiction.
+To help us expand our efforts to prevent SUD through awareness, education and support, please make a donation to LTM today.
+LTM is a registered 501(c)(3) and we use every dollar to carry on Louie's passion of protecting others and the fight against misuse.